Opened: Originally opened on October 1, 1971; reopened “Under New Management” on April 5, 1998; reopened back to original theme on August 15, 2011.

 When To Go: Visit in the afternoon, evening, or whenever you need a bit of a break.
 Because the theater is rarely full (even during Easter or Christmas), there’s no hurry to get here.
 The show is air-conditioned and relaxed, which makes it a good place to get out of the heat and away from the crowds.

 The Fire: On January 12, 2011, a small fire (purportedly) broke out in the attic of the Tiki Room.
-It is thought that it destroyed some of the audio-animatronics, including Iago, though that was never confirmed by the company.
-No guests were injured.
+No guests were injured, but several of the animatronics were damaged, including Iago.
 The attraction then went down for a lengthy refurbishment.
 It reopened without the “Under New Management” shtick and returned closer to the original 1963 Disneyland version.

-Commentary: While there’s no doubt that Enchanted Tiki Room is a classic Disney attraction, it doesn’t have quite the same effect on audiences in 2012 and beyond than it did in the 1960s and 70s.
-It is a perfectly enjoyable show, but most kids don’t enjoy it much Comfortable and air-conditioned it remains recommended, but not a “must do” for most guests, adults or otherwise.
+Commentary: While there’s no doubt that Enchanted Tiki Room is a classic Disney attraction, it doesn’t have quite the same effect on audiences in 2016 and beyond than it did in the 1960s and 70s.
+Comfortable and air-conditioned, it remains recommended, but not a “must do” for most guests, adults or otherwise.
 It’s also worth experiencing to see how far Disney has come from the original attractions.